So you reach the right customers with Amazon Display Ads – including step by step instructions

 Amazon and Pinterest

-Since spring 2023, Amazon and the social media platform Pinterest have been collaborating.
+Since spring 2023, Amazon and the social media platform Pinterest have been cooperating with each other.
 Users of the service see Amazon Ads on Pinterest that link directly to Amazon.
-This is good news for marketplace sellers, as it significantly expands the ecosystem in which ads are displayed.
-Additionally, it is likely to attract new customer groups who may have previously purchased on other platforms like Etsy.
-New target audiences will consequently lead to more growth, both for Amazon itself and for third-party sellers on the marketplace.
-However, the extent of the partnership is still unclear.
-It is most likely that Amazon Sponsored Display Ads will be enhanced with the option to display them on Pinterest.
-The partnership is expected to roll out throughout 2023.
+This is good news for marketplace sellers, as it significantly expands the cosmos in which ads are displayed.
+In addition, this is likely to open up new customer groups that may have previously purchased more on other platforms like Etsy.
+New target groups will consequently lead to more growth, both for Amazon itself and for third-party sellers on the marketplace.
+However, the extent of the cooperation is still not entirely clear.
+It is most likely that Amazon Sponsored Display Ads will be expanded to include the option to display them on Pinterest.
+The partnership is expected to be rolled out throughout 2023.
 (As of May 2023)

 • It is not always clear when and where your ads will be displayed.
-This is determined – as is often the case – by the algorithm.
+This is decided – as so often – by the algorithm.

-Activate Amazon Display through the Advertising Platform or via Seller Central.
-Here’s how to proceed:
+Activate Amazon Display through the Advertising Platform or through Seller Central.
+To do this, proceed as follows:

-1. If you are starting in Seller Central, click on Advertising > Campaign Manager.
+1. If you start in Seller Central, click on Advertising > Campaign Manager.

-If you are starting at advertising.amazon.com, click on Products.
+If you start at advertising.amazon.com, click on Products.

 2. Select Sponsored Ad or Sponsored Display as the campaign type.

-3. Set your ad settings.
-This includes assigning a campaign name, setting a date range, and defining a daily budget.
+3. Set the settings for your ad.
+To do this, assign a campaign name, set a date range, and define a daily budget.
 It is advisable to start with a lower daily budget and increase it later if necessary.
-You can also define the targeting options at this stage.
+You can also now define the targeting options.

-4. Define which of your products should be advertised.
-Although only one product is shown per ad, you can select multiple products at this stage.
-Then, leave it to the algorithm to decide which product is displayed to whom and when.
-It is advisable to start by choosing products that have already performed well with other ad types or those that sell particularly well.
+4. Define which of your products should be promoted.
+Even though only one product is shown per ad, you can choose different ones at this point.
+Then leave it to the algorithm to decide which product will be displayed when and to whom.
+When choosing, it is advisable to first select products that have already performed well with other ad types or those that sell particularly well.

 5. Place a bid for your ads.
-Amazon will automatically suggest a bid, but you can adjust it as needed.
-Choose the price you are willing to pay at most, as described in the section on costs.
+Amazon automatically suggests a bid, but you can adjust it as needed.
+To do this, select the price you are willing to pay at most, as described in the section on costs.

 6. Design your ads.
-Amazon initially creates the ads automatically using the details from your product page, which is why it should be of high quality for this reason.
-However, you can also customize various graphic elements, texts, and different CTAs.
+Amazon initially creates the ads automatically with the details from your product page.
+Therefore, it should be of high quality for this reason, among others.
+However, you can also individually specify various graphic elements, as well as texts and different CTAs.

-#1 Use Amazon Display Ads to Capture Customers from Your Competitors
+#1 Use Amazon Display Ads to capture customers of your competitors

-The competition on Amazon is no longer a secret.
-It takes strong strategies to stand out.
-In addition to the perfect price and top metrics, Amazon Display Ads are also a great option.
+That the competition on Amazon is fierce is probably no longer a secret.
+It takes tough measures to succeed.
+In addition to the perfect price and top metrics, Amazon Display Ads are also suitable.

 How?
-By targeting your ads directly at your competitors’ products.
-Your ads will then be displayed directly on the product detail pages of your competitors, thanks to product targeting.
+By targeting your ads directly at the products of your competitors.
+Your ads will then be displayed directly on the product detail pages of the competition, thanks to product targeting.

-#2 Use Amazon Display Ads to Defend Against Competition
+#2 Use Amazon Display Ads to fend off the competition

-The same applies in reverse.
-Of course, your competitors are also targeting your customers.
-To prevent competing offers from appearing on your own pages, you can preempt this by running ads for other products from your own range on those product pages.
+The same applies in reverse, of course.
+Your competitors are also targeting your customers.
+To prevent competing offers from being displayed on your own pages, you can preempt this by running ads for other products from your range on those product pages.

-By doing this, you not only block advertising space for your competitors but also engage in up-selling or cross-selling.
+This way, you not only block advertising space for your competitors but can also engage in up-selling or cross-selling.

-Do you sell coffee machines in different models?
-Then why not promote the better model on the page of the cheaper variant?
-Perhaps the potential customer is simply unaware that the self-cleaning feature is an add-on they absolutely need.
+Do you sell coffee machines in different versions?
+Then simply promote the better model on the page of the cheaper variant.
+Perhaps the potential customer is not even aware that the self-cleaning function is an add-on they absolutely need.

-Placing complementary products, such as phone cases or shoe care products, in close proximity to the main product (phone, shoes) offers significant potential.
-After all, it creates the impression for shoppers that they also need this product, and you can expect that your potential customers, in the heat of shopping, will likely add the complementary product as well.
-Especially if it’s a great deal that is hard to resist.
+Placing complementary products, such as phone cases or shoe care products, in close proximity to the main product (phone, shoes) offers great potential.
+After all, it gives shoppers the impression that they need this product as well, and you can assume that your potential customers will also simply add the complementary product in their buying frenzy.
+Especially if it’s a bargain that is hard to resist.

 Conclusion

-However, this is only the case if your product pages are also optimized, which applies to every type of advertising on Amazon!
+However, this is only the case if your product pages are also optimized, but this applies to every type of advertising on Amazon!

-It is important to approach this with a plan and not to promote random products or submit bids aimlessly.
-Instead, develop a strategy that evaluates what you want to achieve with your Amazon Display Ads (such as attracting customers from competitors, protecting your own product pages, cross-selling, or upselling) and what budget you are willing to allocate for it.
-Then, nothing will stand in the way of your success with Sponsored Display Ads on Amazon.
+It is important in any case that you approach the matter with a plan and do not promote or submit bids for products aimlessly.
+Instead, develop a strategy in which you evaluate what you want to achieve with your Amazon Display Ads (capturing competitors’ customers, protecting your own product pages, cross-/upselling, etc.) and what budget you want to allocate for it.
+Then nothing will stand in the way of your success with Sponsored Display Ads on Amazon.
 Good luck!

 FAQs